lazartea/Dinosaur_game/README.md

 - victory condition
   - Upon defeating the Angry T-Rex, the player wins the game.
 The `victory_condition.txt` file is read and printed to the screen, and the game is ended.

-##TO DO
-- victory/loss
-- items need to do what they say that they do
-- extra monsters/fix pter
-- add objects to more rooms
-- character at the beginning
-- crafting
-- complex rooms
-- command abrv